rupakg/punchtab/README.md

 * Add tests

-## Note on Patches/Pull Requests
+## Contributions

+Patches and Pull Requests are most welcome.

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+* Commit, but do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself, so I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

 ## Copyright

-Copyright (c) 2013 [Rupak Ganguly](http://rails.webintellix.com).
+Copyright (c) 2013 [Rupak Ganguly](http://about.me/rupakg).
 See [LICENSE](https://github.com/rupakg/punchtab/blob/master/LICENSE) for details.